Shipping boots and leg protection for your horse

 These are after 24 hours of travel – trailer, airplane, trailer again.

-If someone else is shipping my horse, I prefer to use velcro shipping boots that cover the hocks.
+If someone else is shipping my horse, I prefer velcro shipping boots covering the hocks.

 - They are easy on and easy off for the handlers, especially if the trip requires layovers and you can not be there to wrap.
 Most of the common shipping boots have “built-in” bell boots.